Early career teachers (ECTs)

 • design and deliver their own training

-This could be through face to face learning or using online materials.
+This could be through face-to-face learning or using online materials.

 You’ll also observe experienced teachers to help you develop your own good practice.